Tools-for-Natural-Language-Processing/Tools-for-NLP-student-collab/README.md

 <br>

 # Course description
-For a description of the seminar, refer to the [course announcement](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=init&vmfile=no&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung&veranstaltung.veranstid=404400) on QIS, Goethe Universität Frankfurt
+For a [full description of the seminar](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=init&vmfile=no&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung&veranstaltung.veranstid=404400), please refer to the official course listing in the QIS course catalog at Goethe University Frankfurt.